BuzzFeed: Short-form animation

-Around 2017, BuzzFeed launched Animation Lab with a focus on short-form animation content that is posted on platforms such as Instagram and TikTok.
+Around 2017, BuzzFeed launched Animation Lab with a focus on short-form animation content that is posted on platforms such as Instagram, TikTok and later YouTube and Twitter.
 The studio has launched 30 projects during its existence, 4 of which have since been focused on due to finding success (Weird Helga, The Good Advice Cupcake, The Land of Boggs, and Chikn Nuggit), which as of 2021 had a combined total of over 17 million followers.

+In January 2024, a lot of the Animation Lab team were laid off (including Loryn Brantz), leading to the cancellations of Weird Helga and The Good Advice Cupcake.

 Notable stories

 "The dress"

 In February 2015, a post resulting in a debate over the color of an item of clothing from BuzzFeed's Tumblr editor Cates Holderness garnered more than 28 million views in one day, setting a record for most concurrent visitors to a BuzzFeed post.
 Holderness had shown the picture to other members of the site's social media team, who immediately began arguing about the dress colors among themselves.
 After creating a simple poll for users of the site, she left work and took the subway back to her Brooklyn home.
 When she got off the train and checked her telephone, it was overwhelmed by the messages on various sites.
 "I couldn't open Twitter because it kept crashing.
 I thought somebody had died, maybe.
 I didn't know what was going on."
 Later in the evening the page set a new record at BuzzFeed for concurrent visitors, which reached 673,000 at its peak.